michaelvcolianna/kiwisbybeat.net/README.md

 ### Status Note

 As of September 22nd, 2022, [Nuxt Image still doesn't support static generation](https://github.com/nuxt/image/discussions/548).
-So instead of reworking the HTML and adding CSS/reactivity/etc. I will look into the other frameworks and pop those on separate branches.
+So instead of reworking the HTML and adding CSS/reactivity/etc. I'm proceeding with the Gatsby branch.

 ### Other Fan Archives